 arbeit macht frei (English: ‘work makes freedom’)

-A common slogan employed by the Nazis in labour camps and death camps, where it was prominently displayed, to provide false hope to Jews and other inmates
+A common slogan employed by the Nazis in labour camps and death camps, where it was prominently displayed to provide false hope to Jews and other inmates

 German for ‘lightning war’, a military strategy of rapid advance using aircraft, artillery, tanks and men.
+It describes the rapid Nazi advance across Poland and western Europe in 1939-40.

 French term used to describe the land, property or business-owning middle-class.